australiangreens/agvrules/docs/constitution/schedule-08-eligibility-requirements.md

         <subclause-letters>

-        1.  have been a member for the past two years; and
+        1.  have been a member for the past two years, ignoring any gap of less than 30 days; and

         2.  live in Victoria.